A deep dive into the lost art of loopwheeling

 This slow pace is largely due to the fact that the loopwheeling process is gravity-fed.
 Rather than relying on mechanical pullers, loopwheelers use gravity to move the fabric downward.
 The major upside?
 This low-tension process gives loopwheeled fabric its signature loft, softness, and character.

 Loopwheelers knit fabric in a continuous tube structure.
 This circular knitting method—often called “tube-knitting”—means no side seams on garments like tees and sweatshirts.
-That said, loopwheeled fabric is sometimes cut after knitting for a different silhouette - which means some pieces do end up with side seams.
+That said, designers sometimes cut loopwheeled fabric after knitting for a different silhouette - which means some pieces do end up with side seams.

-Because loopwheel machines are so slow and finicky, each one is typically set up for a single garment size: one for smalls, another for larges, and so on.
+Loopwheel machines can often be slow and finicky.
+Each one is typically set up for a single garment size: one for smalls, another for larges, and so on.
 Each machine requires near-constant maintenance, often from a technician who knows its quirks inside and out.

 Where is Loopwheeled Fabric Made?

-The last operational loopwheelers are found mainly in Japan’s Wakayama Prefecture, where traditional tsuri-ami-ki machines are still in use.
-It’s estimated that fewer than 200 machines remain, some of which are nearly a century old.
+The last operational loopwheelers are found mainly in Japan’s Wakayama Prefecture.
+In this region, you’ll find traditional tsuri-ami-ki machines are still in use.
+It’s estimated that fewer than 200 Japanese loopwheelers remain, some of which are nearly a century old.

 The fabrics they produce are among the most textured and durable we’ve ever handled.
-Keeping these machines running is a labour of love, entrusted to a small community of engineers and technicians still fluent in the old ways of these analogue relics.
+Keeping these machines running is a labour of love.
+That’s why loopwheel machines entrusted to a small community of engineers and technicians still fluent in the old ways of these analogue relics.

 What’s So Special About Loopwheeled Fabrics?